Last updated: Oct, 2020

 We can whittle this paradox down to atomic particles if we wish.
 We can say that the end of a worm's nose is the end of the worm and the beginning of earth in front of it, but we would be wrong to suggest there was a finite point at which one began and one ended.
 The interaction between atomic particles of one and the other are indeterminate, complex and uncertain at any given moment; there is no finite line between them.
 The worm is the earth and the earth is the worm.
 If it were not so, then there would be some finite separation between them and the worm would not be going anywhere.

 Big or small, long or short?
-The subtleties of perception through time and space are numerous, here being a common-place illusory example:
+The subtleties of perception through time and space are numerous, common-place and illusory.

 There is no end to small; the smallest small cannot be defined.
 Is the smallest small a tiny quantum particle whizzing in and out of existence in the blink of an eye?
 Could there not be things much smaller than that?
 Why not?
-Infinity says there must be.
+Infinity says there must be, otherwise, like the aforementioned wall, those tiny quantum particles would not exist.
 Is the biggest big the edge of our Universe?
 How come there is nothing beyond?
 Surely there is no edge of the Universe and it is infinitely large.